 You don’t have to break a bank and get all the lighting equipment on the first day of your shoot.
 Moreover, I haven’t purchased every piece of equipment for lighting.
 Again, this will depend completely on your style and product.

-The goal with the light is to illuminate the object appropriately.
+The goal of the light is to illuminate the object appropriately.
 Less lighting may hide the details and excess can form hard and unpleasant shadows.

 To start with you may choose which lighting condition would be right for your object.